 Store Copies on at Least two different Media

-Ergo, you shouldn’t have your production data and the backup copies in the same location or same media.
+Ergo, you shouldn’t have your production data and the backup copies in the same location or on the same media.
 Ideally, you should keep your data on different types of storage.
 For example, if you have your production data in internal hard disks, then the backup copies can be on removable storage such as external hard drives, tapes, DVDs, CDs, or USB drives.

 3. The 1 means keep at least one Backup Offsite

 You have your backup copies on different media from production data.
 That’s an important step.
-But what would happen if a major disaster such as a fire, earthquake, flood, tornado or tsunami swept through your business premises and destroyed everything in its wake?
+But what would happen if a major disaster such as a fire, earthquake, flood, tornado, or tsunami swept through your business premises and destroyed everything in its wake?
 If both your production data and the backup copies are within the same premises and thus destroyed by the incident, then you’ll have lost all your data for good without hope for recovery.

 Therefore, the third step in the 3-2-1 rule is to have at least one backup copy physically separated from the other copies.
-Keeping it in a different room won’t suffice as there’s a chance a disaster could engulf the whole premises.
+Keeping it in a different room won’t suffice, as there’s a chance a disaster could engulf the whole premises.
 Instead, take it offsite.
 This could be in a leased disaster recovery facility or a remote branch of the business.

 keep at least one Backup Offsite